mpwalsh8/wpgform/readme.txt

 == Change log ==

 = Version 0.66 =
-* Temp code to help resove conflict with WordPress SEO
+* Moved hygiene out of init hook into admin_init hook so it won't run on every page load.
+Resolves conflict with WordPress SEO.
+* Fixed hygiene to only update post content when it isn't what is expected.

 = Version 0.65 =
 * Implemented "save_post" for custom post type eliminating general purpose "save_post" (only option prior to WordPress 3.7) action which could potentially, if not handled correctly by another plugin, corrupt post data.